 The Ranking of Kings Season 2 anime TV series will have Prince Bojji and Kage traveling together on a new journey.
-But since Ranking of Kings manga Part 2 only started in May 2021, and the Ranking of Kings: Treasure Chest of Courage release date is in 2023, when will Ousama Ranking Season 2 come out?
+But since Ranking of Kings manga Part 2 only started in May 2021, and the Ranking of Kings: Treasure Chest of Courage release date was on April 13, 2023, when will Ousama Ranking Season 2 come out?

 Part 1 felt like a prologue since it developed Bojji to the point where he could face the greater world after resolving the problems at home.
 The entire backdrop for the story is the ranking of kings system and manga Part 2 will begin to develop the actual title of the show.